leanna-wu/LeannaWu/README.md

 # Hello, I'm Leanna Wu
 Aspiring Accountant | Economics Student

-I'm currently studying **Economics** with a minor in **Business Administration**,
+I'm currently studying **Economics** with a minor in **Business Administration** at City College of San Francisco,
 with a strong interest in leveraging technology to solve financial and analytical problems.
-I enjoy building tools that simplify budgeting, financial planning, and data analysis,
-and I’m passionate about combining technical skills with practical business insights.
+I enjoy building tools that simplify budgeting, financial planning, and data analysis, and I’m passionate about combining technical skills with practical business insights.

 ### Current Projects
 - Developing a personal **budget tracker** to manage and visualize monthly expenses